Everyone looking for these kind of features should probably just be using Scala...

-> 2) Currently each JVM language has its own incompatible reinvention of closures.
+2) Currently each JVM language has its own incompatible reinvention of closures.
+I think that closures in Java are a step towards better interoperability between JVM languages.

 Yeah, but as long as they expect Callables in the right place interop can be pretty easy with just interfaces.
 For instance, you can pass JRuby lambdas to Clojure functions just fine.
 Sure there's a duplication of effort, but it's not too bad for interop purposes.